jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 ### Customizing Weapons

-When creating your own weapons or customizing existing here are a few guidelines that will help to keep things balanced.
+When creating your own weapons or customizing existing here are a few guidelines that will help to keep things balanced:

 * Simple weapons tend to do less damage and have fewer beneficial keywords than Martial weapons.
-* Common tools and farming implements tend to also be used as Simple weapons.
+* Common tools and farming implements also can be used as Simple weapons.
-* Light weapons tend to do low damage since they can be used in the off-hand.
+* Light weapons tend to do low damage since they can be used in the off-hand for a bonus attack.
-* Finesse weapons tend to do low damage as well since they can be used with Sneak Attack.
+* Finesse weapons tend to do low damage as well since they can be used in conjunction with Sneak Attack.
 * Light and Finesse weapons should not also be Heavy.
 * Reach and Two-handed weapons tend to be Heavy.
-* Thrown weapon maximum range is 3x its short range.
+* Thrown weapons have a maximum range which is 3x its short range.
-* Ammunition weapon maximum range is 4x its short range.
+* Ammunition weapons have a maximum range which is 4x its short range.

 #### High Quality Weapons